 3. Enjoy The DC Theatre Scene

-Fans of the theater will be glad to hear there are several notable comedies, musicals, plays, and ballets to see in and around Washington, DC.
+Fans of the theater will be glad to hear there are several shows on the stage to see in and around Washington, DC.

 4. Attend a Sporting Event